Last updated Nov 17, 2018

 Phlebotomist Education and Qualifications

 Although it is not necessary to possess a college degree, most employers expect phlebotomists to have professional certification.
-The American Medical Technologists (AMT), National Center for Competency Testing (NCCT), American Society for Clinical Pathology (ASCP), and National Healthcare Association (NHA) all offer Phlebotomy Technician certificates.
+The American Medical Technologists (AMT), National Center for Competency Testing (NCCT), American Society for Clinical Pathology (ASCP), and National Healthcare Association (NHA) all offer phlebotomy technician certificates.

-How Long Does it Take to Become a Phlebotomist?
+How Long Does It Take to Become a Phlebotomist?

 Certification testing requires completion and passing of a written examination as well as practical components, such as demonstrating competency in drawing blood.
-According to the Bureau of Labor Statistics, the projected job growth for phlebotomists over the ten years of 2014-2024 is 25 percent making phlebotomy a lucrative and promising field to pursue.
+Per the Bureau of Labor Statistics, the projected job growth for phlebotomists over the ten years of 2014-2024 is 25 percent making phlebotomy a lucrative and promising field to pursue.

-Phlebotomist Jobs Near Me
+Phlebotomist Jobs Near Me – (Blood Bank & Hospital)

-How Much Does a Medical Assistant Make
+How Much Does a RN Make?

-How Much Does a CNA Make
+How Much Does a NP Make?

-How Much Does a Pharmacist Make
+How Much Does a PA Make?

-How Much Does a Pharmacy Technician Make
+How Much Does a Pharmacy Tech Make?

-How Much Does a Physical Therapist Make
+How Much Does a PT Make?

-How Much Does an Ultrasound Technician Make
+How Much Does a Ultrasound Technician Make?